pentagramswheel/libra/README.md

 ###### StartDraft

-The `StartDraft` method, the class's constructor, builds the initialized draft using the player who called for it `initialPlayer`.
+The `StartDraft` method, the class's constructor, builds the initialized draft using the player who called for it `initialPlayer` and builds the assigned cycle log attributes given its prefix `abbreviation`.

 ###### getPlayers